dlehn/Skype-Utility-Project/README.md

 ### Where can I get SUP?

 You can download the latest compiled version of this plugin from the rather inconspicuous "Releases" section right [here](https://github.com/dlehn/Skype-Utility-Project/releases).
+For those of you using [Chocolatey](https://chocolatey.org/), you can also install SUP from the command line by typing:
+`choco install skype-utility-project`

 Alternatively, if you don't trust us, download the source code, open the included Visual Studio project and hit compile!